mordax7/ansible-role-librespot/README.md

 librespot_java_player_enable_loading_state: "true" # enable loading state
 librespot_java_playertracks_usecdn: "true" # use cdn for playertracks
 librespot_java_player_episodes_usecdn: "true" # use cdn for episodes
-librespot_java_git_branch: "master" # git branch from which you want to build from
+librespot_java_git_branch: "master" # git branch/commit from which you want to build it from
 ```

 Dependencies